-Nonlinearity Present - warning that nonlinear functions or formulas are present in the model.
-Nonlinear functions can adversely affect the speed and performance of the What's Best! solver.

-- When possible, nonlinearities should be avoided.
-See Overview of Mathematical Modeling for a discussion of nonlinear relationships. - No Best Cell warning that no objective (best cell) is specified for the model.
-The omission of a best cell may be intentional (e.g., in a goal seeking model) or unintentional (e.g., in an - optimization model). - Reference to Blank Cell warning that blank cells are referenced in formulas.
-The reference of a blank cell in a formula may be intentional (e.g., summing across a large range that contains a few - ♦ blank cells) or unintentional (e.g., accidentally referencing A21 instead of A12). - ♦ Unsupported Function warning that an unsupported function appears in the model.
-The value of a cell containing an unsupported function will not be recalculated during the solution process. - ♦ String Argument Present warning that a text argument appears in a function that is expecting a numeric argument.
-Unexpected text arguments are treated as if they have a numeric value of zero. - Irreconcilable Constraint warning that a violated constraint does not depend upon adjustable cells, and, therefore, cannot be reconciled. - Infeasible Constraint warning that the debugger feature will list the infeasible constraints.
-These constraints are contributing to the infeasibility of the model. - ♦ Unbounded Variable warning that the debugger feature will list the unbounded variables.
-These constraints are contributing to unbound the model. - Support Lookup Functions warning that the Lookup functions will be read and processed; otherwise, these functions will be treated as unsupported functions.
+- ♦ Nonlinearity Present warning that nonlinear functions or formulas are present in the model.
+Nonlinear functions can adversely affect the speed and performance of the What'sBest! solver.
+When possible, nonlinearities should be avoided.
+See Overview of Mathematical Modeling for a discussion of nonlinear relationships. - ♦ No Best Cell warning that no objective (best cell) is specified for the model.
+The omission of a best cell may be intentional (e.g., in a goal seeking model) or unintentional (e.g., in an optimization model). - ♦ Reference to Blank Cell warning that blank cells are referenced in formulas.
+The reference of a blank cell in a formula may be intentional (e.g., summing across a large range that contains a few blank cells) or unintentional (e.g., accidentally referencing A21 instead of A12). - ♦ Unsupported Function warning that an unsupported function appears in the model.
+The value of a cell containing an unsupported function will not be recalculated during the solution process. - ◆ String Argument Present warning that a text argument appears in a function that is expecting a numeric argument.
+Unexpected text arguments are treated as if they have a numeric value of zero. - ♦ Irreconcilable Constraint warning that a violated constraint does not depend upon adjustable cells, and, therefore, cannot be reconciled. - ◆ Support Lookup Functions warning that the Lookup functions will be read and processed; otherwise, these functions will be treated as unsupported functions. - ♦ Edit Links warning that the interface will check for any suspicious add-in links that may be corrupted.
+The user will need to reset the links via the Microsoft® Excel® add-in options, the Edit Links feature, and the Update Links of What'sBest! before saving the file. - ♦ Hidden Names warning that notifies about names generated by Excel® or any other add-ins, and are not showing via the Name Manager menu of Excel®.
+These names are saved with the workbook, and may interfere with the reading of the model.
+They can be deleted via the menu Reset To default.